How To Care for Tetramorium Caespitum

 Introduction

-Tetramorium caespitum is a small fast-growing species of ant, very easy to find all across the European continent.
+Tetramorium caespitum is a small, fast-growing species of ant, very easy to find all across the European continent.

-This species was originally only found in Europe, but thanks to the frequent travels across the ocean in the 1700s, now you can also find them in some parts of North America.
+This species was originally only found in Europe, but thanks to frequent travels across the ocean in the 1700s, now you can also find them in some parts of North America.

 This species tends to nest under sidewalks, stones, pavement, and in the crevices of housing structures.
-For this peculiar characteristic, they are commonly called Pavement ants.
+For this peculiar characteristic, they are commonly called pavement ants.

 Tetramorium caespitum is monogyne, meaning that this species' colonies accept only one queen.
 However, in some rare cases, multiple queens can start a colony together.